 | WHO ARE VIEWING YOUR ADS

 | HOW THEY ARE VIEWING YOUR ADS

-Although this may feel a little more like strategist / marketing territory creatives working on campaigns ultimately have to understand the audience, micro-moments and the ever changing path-to-purchase to ensure what they are creating resonates.
+Although this may feel a little more like strategist / marketing territory, creatives working on campaigns ultimately have to understand the audience, micro-moments and the ever changing path-to-purchase to ensure what they create resonates.